0xAX/linux-insides/Booting/linux-bootstrap-4.md

 In the beginning of the `startup_32` function, we can see the `cld` instruction which clears the `DF` bit in the [flags](https://en.wikipedia.org/wiki/FLAGS_register) register.
 When the direction flag is clear, all string operations like [stos](http://x86.renejeschke.de/html/file_module_x86_id_306.html), [scas](http://x86.renejeschke.de/html/file_module_x86_id_287.html) and others will increment the index registers `esi` or `edi`.
 We need to clear the direction flag because later we will use strings operations to perform various operations such as clearing space for page tables.

 After we have cleared the `DF` bit, the next step is to check the `KEEP_SEGMENTS` flag in the `loadflags` kernel setup header field.
 If you remember, we already talked about `loadflags` in the very first [part](https://0xax.gitbook.io/linux-insides/summary/booting/linux-bootstrap-1) of this book.
 There we checked the `CAN_USE_HEAP` flag to query the ability to use the heap.
 Now we need to check the `KEEP_SEGMENTS` flag.
-This flag is described in the linux [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) documentation:
+This flag is described in the Linux [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) documentation:

 ```
 Bit 6 (write): KEEP_SEGMENTS